DigitaleGesellschaft/jekyll-theme-conference/README.md

       layout: room
 ```

+In order to change the URL of the collection, simply edit the `permalink` property and replace the `:collection` tag (which translates to `talks`, `speakers` and `rooms`) with your desired value.
+Please note that the talk and speaker overview pages should residue in a folder of the same name.

 _Note:_ While you might want to change the URLs, the name of the three collections (`talks`, `speakers` and `rooms`) is fixed and cannot be changed.